taijusanagi/account-abstraction-with-urbit-id/README.md

 https://github.com/taijusanagi/account-abstraction-with-urbit-id/blob/main/packages/contracts/contracts/AAWallet.sol#L51

-### Disclaimer
+### Benefit

-Currently, it is hard to use Urbit ID in Geroli, so prepared a mock Azumith contract for a better demo.
+Urbit ID is your wallet now!!

+Contract wallets can inherit the same key management with Urbit ID.

 ### Future Development

+My goal is to bring a better wallet management experience to my users.

+So the future development plan would be...

 - Flexible key management includes operator
 - Interact with Urbit ID master key

+### Disclaimer

+Currently, it is hard to use Urbit ID in Geroli, so prepared a mock Azumith contract for a better demo.